 An overspeed can be set from 2600 rpm to 3000 rpm.
 This setting depends on the application.

 Sensors and Electrical Components

-The illustration within the section shows the typical locations of the sensors and other electrical components on the Industrial engine.
-Specific engines may appear different due to the application.
-Also illustration of the aftertreatment system may appear different due to the application.
+The illustrations within the following sections are typical location of the sensors or electrical components for an industrial engine.
+Specific engines may appear different due to differences in applications.

-Engine Views
+Engine Components